Gudibande: Places to visit

 Surasadmagiri Hill is the second highest hill in the District.
 The hill contains thirteen Ponds and two Temples of Lord Shiva and Goddess Parvathi.

 Amani Byrasagara Lake was constructed by Byre Gowda in the 16th century.

-Gudibande fort - The fort dating back to the middle of the 17th century was built by a small-time chieftain Byregowda who was Robinhood of those times, known to loot the rich and help the poor.
+Gudibande fort - The fort dating back to the middle of the 17th century was built by a small-time chieftain Byregowda who was the Robinhood of those times, known to loot the rich and help the poor.

 Directions

 Gudibande is 100 km from Bengaluru (30 km from AP border).
 One can reach Gudibande by taking the Airport road.
 There are clear sign boards after Chikkaballapur towards both left and right side of the road.
 The roads to the place throughout are in good condition and can be accessed with minor difficulty.
-It is a less known place for trekkies out there and slowly becoming popular over the past few years.
+It is a less known place for trekkies, however, it is slowly becoming popular over the past few years.
 The hill can be ascended in less than one hour.
 All climbers are advised to carry their food and replenishments as none is available on top.